llaske/sugarizer/README.md

 To run unit tests for Sugarizer Application, run "file:///PathToYourSugarizerRepo/test/index.html" in your browser.

-# Build Application for Android, iOS or Windows 10
+# Build Application for Android and iOS

-Sugarizer Application could be packaged as an Android, iOS and Windows 10 application using [Cordova](http://cordova.apache.org/).
+Sugarizer Application could be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).

 To build it, first install Cordova as described [here](http://cordova.apache.org/).